DarkSector/django-associations/README.rst

 Associations
 =====

 Associations is a simple Django app to show associations between urls and templates of an app.
 For each app a list of views, view names, view types and urls are shown

-Detailed documentation is in the "docs" directory.

 Requirements
 ------------